-Even after Agile and DevOps, organizations find themselves unable to accelerate delivery fast enough to preempt or react rapidly to disruptions from startups and competition.
+Even after Agile and DevOps, organizations find themselves unable to accelerate delivery fast enough to preempt or react rapidly to disruptions from startups, competition and market changes.

 So, why not just extend the lean manufacturing practices upstream?
 Because they simply do not apply in the same way to product development.

 Jim Womack, author of the seminal Lean book, The Machine that Changed the World, famously gave this advice to Harley Davidson: "Don't try to bring lean manufacturing upstream to product development.
 The application of Lean in product development and manufacturing are different."